 Workers with disabilities have protections under the Americans with Disabilities Act (ADA).
 This means that employers must provide reasonable accommodations for disabled employees.
 A reasonable accommodation means employers modify job duties, or provide some form of extra help for employees with disabilities.

 The former Dollar General cashier was qualified for her job, but had a health condition that could be reasonably accommodated by her employer.
 She simply needed a food or drink with sugar next to the cash register.
 In fact, she had asked her manager for this accommodation before the hypoglycemic attack ever took place.
 She was denied this request, even though Dollar General had an accommodation policy that would have allowed her to keep juice near the register.

 Dollar General failed to provide reasonable accommodations to this woman that are required under the ADA.

-The Los Angeles labor law lawyers at the Law Offices of Kesluk, Silverstein & Jacob can help employees fight back against workplace disability discrimination.
+The Los Angeles labor law lawyers at Kesluk, Silverstein, Jacob & Morrison, P.C. can help employees fight back against workplace disability discrimination.